AALacanaria/washit-laundry-management-system/README.md

 - **Leaflet integration** showcasing partner locations with custom pins and optional barangay overlays.
 - **Seamless booking hand-off** by storing the chosen shop in session storage and query parameters so the booking form auto-populates badges, titles, and map markers.
 - **Responsive cards & modals** built with reusable CSS section bundles.

+### Mobile-first responsive design

+- **Device-specific content** with separate mobile and desktop service descriptions for optimal readability on each platform.
+- **Horizontal partner layout** displaying all three partner shops side-by-side on mobile with logo-left, content-right arrangement.
+- **Consistent mobile typography** with standardized 32px headings across Services, Partners, and Contact sections.
+- **Optimized spacing and sizing** with compact layouts, reduced padding, and mobile-appropriate form elements.
+- **CSS best practices** using proper specificity instead of `!important` declarations for maintainable responsive code.

 ### Booking system